pineoc/cocos-docs/installation/Android-terminal.md

 ### Apache Ant
 __Apache Ant__ is another required tool.
 It is not installed on an OSX system by default.
-It is neccessary to download it using the link above.
+It is necessary to download it using the link above.
 Using a __binary__ distribution is fine.
 There is no need to download the source and compile by hand unless this is your preferred method.